lanl/spiner/paper.md

 first presented in [@stellarcollapsetables].
-Radiation transport, such as that performed by [@fornax] and [@nubhlight] uses emissivity and absorption opacity on tables such as those computed in [@SullivanWeak]. `Spiner` is now used in the open-source and on-going `Singularity-EOS` [@singularityeos], `Singularity-Opac` [@singularityopac], and Phoebus [@phoebus] `projects`, which have separate code papers in-prep.
+Radiation transport, such as that performed by [@fornax] and [@nubhlight] uses emissivity and absorption opacity on tables such as those computed in [@SullivanWeak].
+As continuum dynamics is required for a variety of applications, such as astrophysics, geophysics, climate science, vehicle engineering, and national security, utilizing a very large number of supercomputer cycles, providing tabulated data for these applications has the potential for significant impact.

+These capabilities must be supported on *all* hardware a code may be run on, whether this is an NVIDIA GPU, an Intel CPU, or a next generation accelerator manufactured by one of any number of hardware vendors.
+To our knowledge there is no performance portable interpolation library on which these codes can rely, and there is a clear need, which we have developed `Spiner` to meet. `Spiner` is now used in the open-source and on-going `Singularity-EOS` [@singularityeos], `Singularity-Opac` [@singularityopac], and Phoebus [@phoebus] `projects`, which have separate code papers in-prep.

 # State of the Field

+Interpolation is a common problem, implemented countless times across software projects, and a core part of any introductory text on scientific computing [@press2007numerical].
+In graphics applications interpolation is so ubiquitous that hardware primitives are provided by GPUs.
+These hardware intrinsics are, however, severely limited for scientific application.
+For example, on NVIDIA GPUs, the values to be interpolated must be single precision floating point, and the interpolation coefficients themselves are only half-precision, which is often insufficient to capture the high precision required for scientific applications.
+As GPUs are inherently vector devices, hardware interpoaltion is also vectorized in nature.
+However, downstream applications may be easier to reason about if scalar operations are available.
+For example, equation of state lookups often require root finds on interpolated data, and this can be easier to implement as a scalar operation, even if the final operation is vectorized over warps.
+Texture interpolation also does not support multi-dimensional mixed indexing/interpoaltion operations where, say, three indices of a four-dimensional array are interpolated and one is merely indexed into.

+Moreover, relying on hardware intrinsics is not a *portable* solution.
+A software interpolation library can, if written with care, work on not only the current generation of accelerators, but also on general purpose CPUs and the next generation of hardware as well.

-Interpolation is a common problem, implemented countless times across software projects, and a core part of any introductory text on scientific computing [@press2007numerical], however, a performance-portable implementation not tuned to a specific use-case or embedded in a larger project is (to our knowledge) not available in the literature.
+Unfortunately, a performance-portable implementation not tuned to a specific use-case or embedded in a larger project is (to our knowledge) not available in the literature.
 A common problem in performance-portable computing is the management of performance-portable data structures.
 Libraries, such as `Kokkos` [@Kokkos], often provide this functionality.

 Here we present `Spiner`, a performance-portable library for working with tabulated data, thus meeting the needs of simulation codes on